kalyan991/payroo-technical-assessment/DECISIONS.md

 - Add metrics and structured logging for better monitoring.
 - Add email functionality to send emails to the employees with payslip summary.
 - Add select employee feature on the payrun page to run the payrun for selected employees.
+- I’m very interested in designing and implementing the payment functionality.
+As a Stripe-certified developer holding three(3) Stripe certifications, this feature will be a great opportunity to demonstrate my expertise in the payments domain.

 ---